wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting/usage-issues.rst

     :width: 100%

 This is caused by the way agent data is stored in the Elasticsearch indices.
 Agent monitoring data references its manager or cluster by name only, so when two clusters or managers share the same name, data can be displayed incorrectly in this graph.
-In order to solve it, each cluster and manager should have distinct names:
+In order to solve it, each cluster (even every node) or manager must have different names:

 .. tabs::
   .. group-tab:: Changing name of a manager